-Target species: Dog and cat.
+Target species: Cats and dogs

 Indications for use, specifying the target species

-Treatment of flea infestations (C. felis) on cats and dogs.
+Treatment of flea infestations (C. felis).

 Special warnings for each target species

 Special precautions for use

 Special precautions for use in animals